splitio/python-api/README.md

 ### Deprecated Endpoints

-The following endpoints are deprecated and cannot be used in harness mode:
+The following Split endpoints are deprecated and cannot be used in harness mode:
 - `/workspaces`: POST, PATCH, DELETE, PUT verbs are deprecated
 - `/apiKeys`: POST verb for apiKeyType == 'admin' is deprecated
 - `/users`: all verbs are deprecated